BlogThings To Do

-Products and handcrafted goods displayed in Marrakech souk — what to buy in the medina marketplace
+Handcrafted goods displayed in a Marrakech souk — a complete buyer's guide to shopping in the medina

 A Complete Buyer’s Guide

 The souks of Marrakech are not a market with a Moroccan theme.
-They are eighteen distinct trade quarters — the blacksmiths’ souk, the slipper souk, the spice square, the carpet market — that have operated continuously for over a thousand years in the same buildings, by the same methods, in the same alleyways.
+They are eighteen distinct trade quarters that have operated continuously for over a thousand years in the same alleyways, producing the same crafts by the same methods.
 Arriving without a plan means leaving with tourist trinkets.
-Arriving with knowledge means leaving with objects worth keeping for decades.
+Arriving informed means leaving with objects worth keeping for decades.

-This guide covers the best things to buy in the Marrakech souk — product by product, with honest pricing, authentication tests, and clear answers to the questions every traveller should ask before spending a single dirham.
+This guide covers the best things to buy in the Marrakech souk, product by product, with honest pricing, straightforward authentication tests, and clear answers to every question worth asking before you spend a single dirham.
+Whether you are planning things to do in Marrakech or specifically hunting for the finest Marrakech medina souvenirs, this resource covers everything you need.

-The best souvenirs from Marrakech are the ones you will still use in ten years — a leather bag that has moulded to your shape, a carpet that anchors a room, a spice blend that returns you to a specific alley every time you open the jar.
+The best souvenirs from Marrakech are the ones you will still use in ten years.
+A leather bag that has shaped itself to you.
+A carpet that anchors a room.
+A spice blend that returns you to a specific alley the moment you open the jar.

 At a Glance

-Eight product categories with genuine craft value — and the knowledge to buy them well.
+Eight categories with genuine craft value and the knowledge to buy each one well.

 🏮